SirMotte/FGU-Theme-Hearth/README.md

 - Other Rulesets might work to some degree, but expect oddities to occur.

 **Full**
-I do my utmost to not only have everything this ruleset entails covered, I also have set out to make all availalbe extensions adhere to my theme.
+I do my utmost to not only have everything this ruleset entails covered, I also have set out to make all available extensions adhere to my theme.

 **Basic**

-I try my best to have no gamebreaking UI issues happening, other than that you must request eg. extension support specifically.
+I try my best to have no game-breaking UI issues happening, other than that you must request eg. extension support specifically.
 **WIP**
 Work in Progress, so expect oddities to occur.

 ## Special Contributors
 By now I must call them Co-Authors!
 [MeAndUnique]https://github.com/MeAndUnique and [Saagael](https://github.com/Gtaray) have helped me tremendiously with their invaluable help with .xml and .lua code and general workflow.
 Without them this theme wouldn't be available with this level of polish!
 3.

-Illustrious Community [Egghead bmos](https://github.com/bmos) has also contributed greatly to the theme and my learning process.
+Illustrious Community Egghead [bmos](https://github.com/bmos) has also contributed greatly to the theme and my learning process.
 Thanks!
 Shoutout to [Zarestia](https://github.com/ZarestiaDev) and all the folks at the unofficial developers guild, you rock!